lrspeiser/Geometry-Gated-Gravity/paper.md

 ## 12. Summary

-With one global parameter set, LogTail reaches **≈90%** median outer accuracy on galaxy rotation curves, reproduces a **tight, curved RAR**, matches the **isothermal $1/R$** weak‑lensing shape with realistic amplitudes, and yields BTFR slopes in the expected range when anchored to catalog baryonic masses.
+With one global parameter set, the G³ disk surrogate (LogTail) reaches **≈90%** median outer accuracy on galaxy rotation curves, reproduces a **tight, curved RAR**, matches the **isothermal $1/R$** weak‑lensing shape with realistic amplitudes, and yields BTFR slopes in the expected range when anchored to catalog baryonic masses.
 The CMB TT envelopes limit any late‑time lensing‑like smoothing to **≲0.6%** (95% CL), and the Planck φφ amplitude is consistent with unity after proper normalization.

-A baryon‑sourced **PDE realization** of the same idea carries the scaling to clusters: using one global, geometry‑aware tuple (fixed on SPARC and tied to $(r_{1/2},\bar\Sigma)$), we clear the hydrostatic‑temperature gates for both **Perseus (≈0.279)** and **A1689 (≈0.452)** without per‑cluster tuning (A1689 uses the digitized BCG+ICL stellar profile from the local Halkola TeX).
-We outline the optional polish—measured clumping curves and lensing overlays—using the same PDE field.
-The one‑law, category‑blind hypothesis thus explains discs and lensing and now **passes both clusters** with no halos and no per‑object dials.
+The **G³ field law** carries the scaling to clusters: using one global, geometry‑aware tuple (fixed on SPARC and tied to $(r_{1/2},\bar\Sigma)$), we clear the hydrostatic‑temperature gates for both **Perseus (≈0.279)** and **A1689 (≈0.452)** without per‑cluster tuning (A1689 uses the digitized BCG+ICL stellar profile from the local Halkola TeX).
+We outline the optional polish—measured clumping curves and lensing overlays—using the same field.
+The one‑law, category‑blind hypothesis thus explains disks and lensing and now **passes both clusters** with no halos and no per‑object dials.

 ---